daisy/pipeline/src/_wiki/Get-Help/User-Guide/Pipeline-as-Service.md

 `PIPELINE2_DEBUG`
 : When "true", passes debug options to Java ("true" or "false", default is "false").

+`PIPELINE2_DATA`
+: Directory for storing program data.
+Defaults to the "data" folder inside the Pipeline installation folder.

 <!--
-- `PIPELINE2_DATA`: Directory for storing program data.
 - `PIPELINE2_BASE`: what is this for?
 - `PIPELINE2_HOME`: will be ignored?
 - `PIPELINE2_CONFIG`: will be ignored?